 - From existing SQL Text – highlight the text in the query pane and select Create Snippet from the Action menu or from the right-click context menu

 - Use the suggestion box – type Ctrl-space then from the All Suggestions drop down select Snippets

 - Start typing the snippet's name – by convention this will be the initial letters of its description, so citf for "create inline table function".

 - Select Insert Snippet… from the right-click context menu – to use any of the pre-defined snippets that create one of the common types of database objects (tables, views, indexes and so on).

-- With any text highlighted, select a snippet from the Action menu – SQL Prompt will insert the snippet code into the query pane, replacing any $SELECTEDTEXT$ placeholders within that code with your highlighted text.
+- With any text highlighted, select a snippet from the Action menu – only those snippets that have the $SELECTEDTEXT$ placeholder will be visible.
+SQL Prompt will insert the snippet code into the query pane, replacing any $SELECTEDTEXT$ placeholders within that code with your highlighted text.